 What is a vintage “tool watch”?

-If you spend any length of time around vintage watch collectors, you are bound to overhear the term “tool watch”.
+If you spend any length of time around vintage watch collectors, you will overhear the term “tool watch”.
 In this post we explain exactly what is meant by the term “tool watch” and give some examples of each from the vintage watch world.
-A tool watch is a type of wristwatch designed for…Read more
+A tool watch serves practical, functional use in specific professional tasks or…Read more